 This was because President William McKinley was assassinated in the city while visiting the Pan-American Exposition.
 After being shot, his prognosis was initially positive, and Vice President Theodore Roosevelt rushed to Buffalo.

 However, the president’s condition worsened, and he did not survive, so the decision was made to have Roosevelt sworn in as quickly as possible.
-This took place at the Wilcox House, the only surviving structure from the 1800s-era Buffalo Barracks, as an outpost from when tensions with Canada were high.
+This occurred at the Wilcox House, the only surviving structure from the 1800s-era Buffalo Barracks, as an outpost from when tensions with Canada were high.

-The ceremony took place so quickly and unexpectedly that no photos of it were taken.
-However, we can still see the exact space today where this important moment in American history happened.
+The ceremony took place so quickly and unexpectedly that no photos were taken.
+However, we can still see today’s exact space where this important moment in American history happened.

 To stay nearby, the Residence Inn by Marriott Buffalo Downtown is just across the street.